Feature Photo: Nick contador, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Originally performed by Peter Green while part of Fleetwood Mac’s lineup, “Black Magic Woman” became so much more than a hit in the UK.
 This was the same song Santana would turn into a big hit in the US in 1970.
 Both versions became global favorites.
 Green’s version was the first to make an impression after being released as a non-album single in 1968.
 Written by Peter Green, this was a song that used Otis Rush’s song, “All Your Love,” as a source of inspiration.

-Before joining Fleetwood Mac, Green was part of John Mayall & the Bluesbreakers, and it was then that “All Your Love” was recorded with them.
+Before joining Fleetwood Mac, Green was part of John Mayall & the Bluesbreakers, and it was with them that “All Your Love” was recorded.
 According to Green, when there’s a favorite song in mind when creating a new one, at least take the first few lines and make something up from that.
 This is how “Black Magic Woman” became a song while Green experimented with Latino-based music.
 The experiment paid off as it became a number thirty-seven hit on the UK Singles Chart.

 good day